NurdienAdijaya/nurd-rawg/README.md

-welcome to NURD x RAWG Project.
+# welcome to NURD x RAWG Project.

-youn can see live app at https://nurd-rawg.netlify.app/
+you can see live app at https://nurd-rawg.netlify.app/

+This project was created in order to fulfill the individual task of Glints Academy.

+what is implemented in this project?

+- Responsive for tablet or tablet devices
+- User can view detail of each game, and also can visit directly to game's official site
+- user can view all genres and can see what games are popular in each genre
+- user can see games in each platform

-This project was created in order to fulfill the individual task of Glints Academy. if you want to ask more about this project, feel free to reach me at:
+if you want to ask more about this project, feel free to reach me at:

 <p align="center">